TheAntiSnipe/go-vault/readme.md

 At step 4, your changes are up on your local fork, on GitHub.
 Open your browser, open GitHub to your fork.
 You'll see something like this:
 ![[Pasted image 20211223175209.png]]
 ^^ Again, remember that this is just an example.
 Anyway, click on Contribute, Open Pull Request, and merge your pull request.
 If you're a contributor I know and have added, you can merge it yourself.
 If you aren't, one of the collaborators will push it for you later.

+And that's about it!
+I'm not very good at version control myself, so if anyone here has changes and best practices they want me to add to this list, let me know!

+Anti out!

+---